Introduction

 Purpose

 This website has two goals around ELRs: 1) ensure accurate information is available to everybody and 2) put a stake in the ground on design issues with an intent to foster dialogue.
-This site targets traffic engineers, bicycle advocates and those that are more knowledgeable about road design.
+This site targets traffic engineers, vulnerable road user advocates and those that are knowledgeable about road design.

 This website has two goals around ELRs: 1) ensure accurate information is available to everybody and 2) put a stake in the ground on design issues with an intent to foster dialogue.
-This site targets traffic engineers, bicycle advocates and those that are more knowledgeable about road design.
+This site targets traffic engineers, vulnerable road user advocates and those that are knowledgeable about road design.

 Edge Lane Roads given a 3-star Crash Modification Factor of .56